Reading time 10 Minutes

 • Climate protection is supported when it does not „hurt“

-• This highlights the central dilemma: genuine transformation requires sacrifices – but the population has little appetite for these if they are not distributed fairly.
+• This highlights the central dilemma: in the eyes of many concerned people, genuine transformation requires sacrifices – but the population has little appetite for these if they are not distributed fairly.

 Implication: